72 Hours in Pensacola: Your Guide to the Perfect Long Weekend

 On Day 2, Downtown Pensacola is your destination.
 Plan to Uber or park in one place and walk — as the many museums, galleries, restaurants and parks are all on a very walkable grid.
-The place where Florida became part of the U.S. in 1821 is in downtown Pensacola at Plaza Ferdinand.
-The T.T.
-Wentworth, Jr., Florida State Museum and a host of other museums tell Pensacola’s stories.
+The Pensacola Museum of History and a host of other museums tell Pensacola’s stories.
 You’ll find the Pensacola Museum of Art as well as numerous local galleries, jewelers and boutiques within just a few blocks.

 For a more modern view of historic downtown, take a guided Segway tour from Emerald Coast Tours.
 Emerald Coast also rents bikes and hosts a historic pub crawl through Downtown Pensacola.

-The final day of your long weekend continue your adventure in Perdido Key.
+On the final day of your long weekend, continue your adventure in Perdido Key.
 Big Lagoon State Park offers amazing walking, biking and kayaking options.
-There's also a great concessionaire in the park that offers rentals, snacks and hotdogs.
+There's also a great concessionaire in the park that offers rentals, snacks, and hotdogs.
 Just down the street, Tarkiln Bayou State Park is great for another hike and has an amazing boardwalk that is accessible for all with a great view at the end.

-That’s your extended fall weekend in Pensacola.
+That’s your extended weekend in Pensacola.
 It’s a personal day well-spent.